AMCreates/list_and_template_method/1~Planet NOX.md

 - Most people outside Skyline City still rely on trading goods when possible.

 # NOX Government
 The people of NOX all function under a council of five individuals, one from each group (Bats, Moths, Aves, the Azuli, the Wellow).
+This council gets the final say in all major affairs between their groups.
+They are viewed as the wisest among their people and can only be elected after serving their communities as elected officials for ten years.
+- Each major territory is also run by elected officials.
+They handle the more casual day-to-day business.

 # Influences
 - Nivek from Star Wars